madrisan/hashicorp-vault-monitor/README.md

     -field foo secret/data/mysecret
 ```

-The `-output=nagios` switch must be added as usual to enable the compliance with Nagios.
+The `-output=nagios` switch must be added as usual to make the output compliance with Nagios.

 Note that you should replace `39d2c7...` with the generated *Root token* from
 your output.